sqlfluff/sqlfluff/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 ### Are there any other side effects of this fix?
 ...

-### How comprehesive is the test coverage of this fix?
+### How comprehensive is the test coverage of this fix?
 ...